evrencoskun/TableView/README.md

 ### 1. Implements ISelectable to your Cell Model

-To be able use this feature on your TableView.
-You have to implement ISelectableModel to your Cell Model.
+To be able to use this feature on your `TableView`, you have to implement `ISelectableModel` on your Cell model.
 This interface wants two methods from your cell model.
 These are ;

 - ```java SelectionState getSelectionState()``` : To get current selection state for this Cell